LukasBombach/sblendid/README.md

   // you can pass a string
   await service.write("myValue", "value");

-  // value will also be a string / number here service.on("myValue", value => console.log(value));
+  // value will also be a string service.on("myValue", value => console.log(value));

-  // value2 will be a number
-  const value2 = await service.read("otherValue");
+  // values for "otherValue" will be numbers const value2 = await service.read("otherValue");
   await service.write("otherValue", 22);
+  service.on("otherValue", value => console.log(value));
 })();
 ```